MthwRobinson/shir-connect-app/README.md

 After the app is started, `pm2 stop <id>` will stop the app, `pm2 start <id>` will start the app and the `pm2 restart <id>` will restart the app.
 You can determin the id by running `pm2 list`.

+To enable HTTPS and setup hosting, first run `sudo certbot --nginx -d dreidel-parrot.dataflock.io` and then set up the nginx config.
+The nginx config can be found at `server.conf`.
+Simply move this configuration to `/etc/nginx/conf.d`.

 ## Operation

 ### Load Data